KarolDuracz/scratchpad/MachineLearning/ML with EurekaLabs/19-04-2025  - EurekaLabs practice/README.md

 <h2>Another TODO...</h2>

+> OK, what can I say about RL today?
+Not much.
+Only that it's next on the list to learn.
+And I don't know if this is the right path to solve this task, but it's worth spending more hours on it to get it to a usable state and for this Agent to finally learn something useful.
+It is certainly an interesting ML task and a large field for learning RL.

 it's only idea right now, but it might be part of VM if I manage to put it together.
 <br /><br />
 Goal: Build an agent that executes unknown x86 (or ARM, etc.) binaries under emulation (e.g., Unicorn Engine), and uses machine learning (especially reinforcement learning) to understand the behavior of code, even when information is missing (e.g., values in registers, unknown targets of jumps, external API behavior).